ArnavMehta3000/XWin/README.md

 	- By default the project builds into a static library into the `<SolutionDir>\Build\x64-<Build or Release>` directory
 - Copy the `XWin.lib` file and the `<SolutionDir>\XWin\include\` into your project directory
 	- Copy the source files if not compiling the project into a library
-	-

 # Creating a window

 All classes are in the *`XWin`* namespace
 </br>
-*Take a look at [XWinTests Main.cpp](https://github.com/ArnavMehta3000/XWin/blob/main/XWinTests/Main.cpp)* to see more details
+*Take a look at [XWinTests](https://github.com/ArnavMehta3000/XWin/blob/main/XWinTests/Main.cpp)* to see more details

 ## Step 1: Create a WindowClass Object

+**NOTE: Only create one pointer of a certain class name.
+Attempts to create multiple window class pointers with the same name will throw and exception**

 - Create a window class as a shared pointer by passing in the application `HINSTANCE` value